couchbaselabs/GrocerySync-Android/README.md

 1. Artifacts from iOS were used, may need to be updated to look nice on other devices

-2. The following actions are not asynchronous and cause the app to hang
-  - Initial Push/Pull syncs
+2. The intial triggering of push/pull sync is not asynchronous (unclear if this is a problem as it seems to run in the background)

 3. Unlike the iOS version we have to handle the Sync URL changing at runtime (not currently handled, if you change it, exit the app and restart)

 4. List view is not ordered properly

-5. Completely untested on real device :)